Co-op Education Q and A

 I’m an international student, how can I complete Co-op work terms with restrictions on the number of hours I can work from my study permit?

-Students who are studying at UPEI under a study permit accepted into the Co-op program are supported by both the Co-operative Education Office and International Student Office to apply for a Co-op Work Permit.
+Students who are studying at UPEI under a study permit after being accepted into the co-op program are supported by both the Co-operative Education Office and International Student Office to apply for a Co-op Work Permit.
 Approved Co-op Work Permits allow students to work full-time in an approved co-op work term for which they are registered in any semester.

 Co-op students complete three professional development non-credit courses with training to build their competitive skills for finding and excelling in employment.
 This includes workshops focused on: effective resumes, cover letters, interview skills, and job search strategies, as well as interpersonal communication, collaboration, and career development.
 One-on-one coaching is available from the Co-op Office to support students’ work term search success.

 The majority of work terms posted to the co-op job board are located within Prince Edward Island and Atlantic Canada, but there are also opportunities available across Canada, and to a smaller extent internationally.
 Students interested in work outside of Atlantic Canada may need to put extra effort into their independent work term search to find a work term opportunity, with assistance from the Co-operative Education Office.